Justy-11/R4D/README.md

 Download the jupyter notebook files and change the paths to the datasets, and other data in the code.
 Run it

+Note: for drowsiness detection - download and run only 01, 07, 08, and 09 (because rest of the files contain the manual process of training and finding the best model)

 ## License 📜

 This project is licensed under the MIT - see the [LICENSE.md](https://github.com/Justy-11/R4D/blob/988f3ce100134d355b0251eb3e851338114116f7/LICENSE) file for details.